 In order for data to be exchanged between the SWD coordinator and the SWD modules, a configuration containing all connected modules needs to be stored in the coordinator.
 This list of currently installed SWD modules ("actual configuration") needs to be read by pressing the Config. configuration button that is found on every configurator, and afterwards stored as the "target configuration" in the SWD coordinator.
 Alternatively, this function can also be run from the Online menu in the SWD-Assist planning and commissioning program (Renew function).
-Every time the coordinator starts (e.g., when the supply voltage is switched on), it will look at the target configuration is compared with the installed SWD modules.
+Every time the coordinator starts (e.g., when the supply voltage is switched on), it will look at the target configuration to see which SWD modules need to be installed and the target configuration is compared with the installed SWD modules.
 The purpose of this comparison is to ensure that no changes have been made to the SWD line.
 If the check is completed successfully, the addresses used by the coordinator to address the SWD modules during normal operation will be assigned by the SWD coordinator.